miracle2k/onkyo-eiscp/README.rst

 after sending ``SLI05`` may be a ``SLI06`` update from another controller.

 It is thus preferable to approach the protocol in a different way.
-Instead of using :meth:`eISCP.raw` or :meth:`eISCP.command`, which try to serialize the exchange into a request-response scheme, you may also use :meth:`eISCP.send`, which dispatches a message without waiting for a response.
+Instead of using `eISCP.raw` or `eISCP.command`, which try to serialize the exchange into a request-response scheme, you may also use `eISCP.send`, which dispatches a message without waiting for a response.
-You would then use :meth:`get` to process all incoming messages in the same way, regardless of why they were sent.
+You would then use `get` to process all incoming messages in the same way, regardless of why they were sent.
 This works well, since a response to either a command or a query is no different than a status update.